Smart Spending

 Software Support and Longevity: The Hidden Expiration Date

 One cost that never appears on a receipt is software obsolescence.
-Every device has an end-of-support date, and buying refurbished frequently means buying a device that is already one to three years into its software lifecycle.
+Every device has an end-of-support date, and buying refurbished often means buying a device that is already one to three years into its software lifecycle.
 Apple currently supports iPhones for approximately five to six years from the original launch date, and Google has extended Pixel support to seven years starting with the Pixel 8 series, per Google’s official product page.

-If you buy a refurbished iPhone 13 today, you are buying a device that launched in late 2021.
+If you buy a refurbished iPhone 13 today, you’re buying a device that launched in late 2021.
 Apple has historically dropped software support for iPhones roughly five to six years post-launch, putting a refurbished iPhone 13’s support window at approximately 2026–2027, potentially only two years away.
 Once a device no longer receives iOS updates, it stops getting security patches, and apps begin dropping compatibility.
 You effectively face a forced upgrade sooner than you would with a current model, adding the full cost of that earlier replacement cycle back into the math.

 This is especially relevant for professional users who rely on devices for income.
 A freelancer whose laptop goes unsupported mid-project faces real productivity costs that dwarf any upfront hardware saving.
 The financial fragility that comes from a forced early upgrade cycle is the same kind of hidden cost drain that credit-building mistakes can impose on your score, small, easy-to-overlook decisions that compound into significant setbacks over time.
+With the Federal Reserve keeping interest rates elevated in 2025, carrying a balance on a credit card to cover an unexpected device replacement can erode any upfront refurbished savings through high APRs.

 Key Takeaway: A refurbished iPhone 13 purchased today may lose iOS security support as early as 2026, potentially forcing a full device replacement 2–3 years sooner than a current model would, Apple’s OS compatibility history makes this timeline easy to verify before you buy.